nlitz88/f1tenth_lab8/README.md

 In this part, you will develop a distance measurement algorithm with the assumption that the camera frame axes are overlapping the car frame axes with a height H on the Z axis of car frame.

 First, we need to get the camera intrinsic matrix from a camera calibration.
 The images needed for such a calibration is provides in the 'calibration' folder.
 Please use `findChessboardCorners` and `calibrateCamera` to get the intrinsic matrix.
-The calibrations checkerboard is 6x8 and side witdth is 25cm.
+The calibrations checkerboard is 7x9 and side witdth is 25 cm (or 9*square side length).

 Second, the height of the camera can be difficult to measure precisely.
 We need corresponding point in the car frame to calculate this height.
 In the `resource` folder, there is an image with measured x_car distance called `cone_x40cm.png`.
 The x_car of the cone is 40cm.
 Please calculate the mounting height with this info.